Management Response

 Responsible Deadline Status Comments

-UN Women Nigeria Country Office and partners conduct vocational skills training and climate smart agriculture livelihood support for women beneficiaries in its programming, which usually precedes startup kit distribution Nigeria Country Office 2023/12 Overdue-Initiated Project beneficiaries received vocational skills training before receiving startup kits.
-The empowerment hub established in Yobe State continues to ensure that the government support for income generation activity is always preceded by training and necessary education even beyond the project lifespan
+UN Women Nigeria Country Office and partners conduct vocational skills training and climate smart agriculture livelihood support for women beneficiaries in its programming, which usually precedes startup kit distribution Nigeria Country Office 2023/12 Completed Project beneficiaries received vocational skills training before receiving startup kits.
+The empowerment hub established in Yobe State continues to ensure that the government support for income generation activity is always preceded by training and necessary education even beyond the project lifespan.
+The Government of Yobe state has continued to utilized the empowerment hub to train conflict affected women and provide them with business start-up kits.
+Through expanded partnership with the World Bank, the government has established classrooms to facilitate transition of young girls who have received literacy skill training into school.

-UN Women Cameroon Country Office will develop a livelihood strategy based on the assessment findings over GBV risks and gender norms Cameroon Country Office 2024/06 Initiated A draft livelihood strategy for UN Women Cameroon is under review
+UN Women Cameroon Country Office will develop a livelihood strategy based on the assessment findings over GBV risks and gender norms Cameroon Country Office 2024/06 Ongoing A draft livelihood strategy for UN Women Cameroon is pending approval.